-Kneehigh Farm uses regenerative practices.
-As stewards of the land, we strive to nourish our community through nourishing the farm.
-Learning to work with the land, rather than against it, teaches us humility, admiration, flexibility, and pride.
-By listening to the capacities and needs of the farm, we create a commitment to the food grown and, in turn, our community.
+Kneehigh Farm practices regenerative agriculture, rather than sustainable.
+As stewards of the land, we feed our community through feeding the farm.
+Healthy land = healthy food = healthy people!
+Learning to work with the land, rather than against it, teaches us humility, flexibility, and an unquenchable sense of wonder.
+By addressing the capacities and needs of the farm, we can be confident that our produce is truly nourishing those who eat it.

-At Kneehigh Farm, we have a strict set of standards that we abide by to keep our landscape in balance:
+At Kneehigh Farm, we have a strict set of standards:

 - As of 2016, Kneehigh Farm is Certified Naturally Grown!
 "Certified Naturally Grown farmers don't use synthetic fertilizers, pesticides, herbicide, or GMOs, just like certified organic farmers.
 The main difference between CNG and organic is our certification model, which relies on peer inspections, transparency, and direct relationships."
 For specifics on our produce standards and certification requirements, please visit the CNG website.